micmejia/bible-dump/NKJV/Ezra/Ezr 4.md

 ###### 1
-Now when the [^a]adversaries of Judah and Benjamin heard that the descendants of the captivity were building the temple of the Lord God of Israel,
+Now when the adversaries of Judah and Benjamin heard that the descendants of the captivity were building the temple of the Lord God of Israel,

 ###### 2
 they came to Zerubbabel and the heads of the fathers' _houses,_ and said to them, "Let us build with you, for we seek your God as you _do;_ and we have sacrificed to Him since the days of Esarhaddon king of Assyria, who brought us here."

 ###### 3
-But Zerubbabel and Jeshua and the rest of the heads of the fathers' _houses_ of Israel said to them, "You may do nothing with us to build a [^b]house for our God; but we alone will build to the Lord God of Israel, as King Cyrus the king of Persia has commanded us."
+But Zerubbabel and Jeshua and the rest of the heads of the fathers' _houses_ of Israel said to them, "You may do nothing with us to build a house for our God; but we alone will build to the Lord God of Israel, as King Cyrus the king of Persia has commanded us."

 ###### 4
 Then the people of the land tried to discourage the people of Judah.
 They troubled them in building,